spencergerlach/vancouver-building-permits/reports/proposal.md

 City of Vancouver staff make building permit data available via the Vancouver Open Data Portal, but the useful information held in the data is not easily accessible for people that lack technical skills or that are unfamiliar with the building permit system.
 The data is also mostly available at the "project level", with limited funcitonality to filter or aggregate by neighborhood and development type.
 The open data portal provides some elementary data exploration functionality, but this funcionality is limited.
 If a more nuanced analysis of the data is required, the user would need to download the data and analyze it themselves.

-> Our team hopes to make insights on Vancouver development more accessible to those who depend on them, but are unable to access them due to various technical or other accessiblity constrains.
+> I hope to make insights on Vancouver development more accessible to those who depend on them, but are unable to access them due to various technical or other accessiblity constrains.

-As such, our dashboard provides an accessible way to access and explore the data in an intuitive and simple way.
+As such, this dashboard provides an accessible way to access and explore the data in an intuitive and simple way.

 This tool could benefit citizens of Vancouver who wish to be informed of recent and current trends in development, organizations who wish to develop property in the city, or those advocating for social change.

-During development of the dashboard, our group will assume the role of a City of Vancouver department making a purpose-built tool to deliver these insights to our interested citizens and organizations.
+During development of the dashboard, I will assume the role of a City of Vancouver department making a purpose-built tool to deliver these insights to our interested citizens and organizations.

 ## Data Description